rstudio/rstudio-docker-products/server-pro/README.md

 services in the container, as well as exiting the container if _any_ of those services exit.

+> NOTE: generally speaking, running multiple services in a single container is an anti-pattern.
+> However, we have implemented the below as a workaround until RStudio Workbench can
+> handle users and other processes in a more container-friendly fashion

+Details on the various processes and their configuration is below:

 - **RStudio Workbench**: the main server process
   - this startup configuration is mounted at `/startup/base`